 precursor to pantyhose (tights in British English).
 A return to retro styled garter belts and stockings has become especially

 popular due to the ultra feminine iconization of pin up girls of the past.
 Once a forgotten and overlooked undergarment from

 the past, the popularity of garter belts and matching stockings have made a terrific comeback with most modern department

 stores selling a wide assortment.

-words of 1930s female fashions.
-Whereas a youth culture had sprung up and taken firm hold throughout the fashion world during
+of 1930s female fashions.
+Whereas a youth culture had sprung up and taken firm hold throughout the fashion world during the

 Depression had settled in and everyone wanted adults in charge.
 Thus, women’s clothes went from loose tops and dresses

 that ended at the knees to form-fitting garments that fell to the mid-calf for day wear and to the floor for evening gowns.